Skip to content

 Hootsuite’s approval tools will help you take your social media workflows from “too many cooks” to “teamwork makes the dream work.”

-While your brand personality and the overarching components of your brand voice should be consistent on all channels, you can (and should!) make adjustments to the specifics for each social channel.
+While your brand voice should feel consistent everywhere, you can (and should!) make adjustments for each social channel.

 Social media brand voice examples